Brewster's Millions (1985 film): Plot

-Brewster, who has never earned more than $11,000 a year, rents an expensive hotel suite at the Plaza Hotel, hires personal staff on exorbitant salaries and places bad gambling bets.
-However, Spike makes good investments, earning Brewster money.
+Brewster, who has never earned more than $11,000 a year, rents an expensive suite at the Plaza Hotel, hires personal staff on exorbitant salaries, and places bad gambling bets.
+However, Spike (who is unaware of the rules of the challenge) makes good investments, earning Brewster money.
 Realizing that he is making no headway, Brewster decides to run for mayor of New York City and throws most of his money at a protest campaign urging a vote for "none of the above."
-The two major candidates threaten to sue Brewster for his confrontational rhetoric, but they settle out of court for several million dollars.
+Major candidates Heller and Salvino threaten to sue Brewster for his confrontational rhetoric, but they settle out of court for several million dollars.

 Brewster then hires the New York Yankees for a three-inning exhibition against the Bulls, with himself as the pitcher.
+He even mails a postcard to Granville and Baxter with a very expensive stamp, the postmark erasing its value without damaging it.
 He is forced to end his protest campaign when he learns that he is leading in the polls as a write-in candidate; the job carries an annual salary of $60,000, which is considered an asset under the terms of the will.
-Blowing his last $38,000 on a party after the game, Brewster becomes fed up with money and is heartbroken that Spike, Angela and others around him do not understand his actions.
+Spending his last $38,000 on a party after the game, Brewster becomes fed up with money and is heartbroken that Spike, Angela, and others around him do not understand his actions that he is prohibited from explaining.

-On the final day, he finds that the sycophantic treatment he received from his entourage is gone.
-Shunned by everyone he knows, Brewster makes his way to the law office.
-Having withdrawn from the election, he learns that the city voted "None of the Above," forcing another election in which none of the previous candidates are running.
+He awakens on the final day to find that Spike and his other friends are gone, along with the sycophantic treatment he received from the rest of his entourage.
+Heading for Granville & Baxter law firm, he learns that the city voted "None of the Above," forcing another election in which neither Heller nor Salvino are running.

-Warren Cox, a junior lawyer from the law firm and Angela's fiancé, has been bribed by the firm to ensure that Brewster fails to spend the entire $30 million.
+Warren Cox, a junior lawyer from the law firm and Angela's fiancé, has been bribed by Granville and Baxter to ensure that Brewster fails to spend the entire $30 million.
 Moments before time expires, Cox hands Brewster some money previously thought to have been spent and informs him he is not broke.
-Shortly before Brewster signs, Angela learns of the plot and reveals it to him.
+As Brewster is about to sign the document forfeiting his inheritance, Angela learns of the plot and reveals it to him.
 Brewster punches Cox, who threatens to sue and declines Brewster's offer of the money as compensation.
 Realizing that he will need a lawyer, Brewster pays the money to Angela as a retainer.
 With the transaction completed and all of the money now gone, Brewster fulfills the terms of the will and inherits the entire $300 million.
+Roundfield tells Cox, Granville, and Baxter that he will open an investigation into their actions as Brewster and Angela leave together.